 We are delighted with what we have accomplished.

-In know people are busy, but the single, by far, most important thing we should achieve in the next few years is to get states, and especially Congress, to pass a law banning the use of the Internet for the casting of ballots in official government elections.
+The single, by far, most important thing we should achieve in the next few years is to get states, and especially Congress, to pass a law banning the use of the Internet for the casting of ballots in official government elections.
 This should be easier than it sounds, as, at least what we’ve seen in Sacramento, republicans are our best allies on this issue.
 The House of Representatives and the US Senate are controlled by republicans.
 This is the time to get a ban passed.
 Please, contact your congressman and/or senator, and urge them to protect our elections from the threats of Internet attacks.
 Much more information is available [here].